parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 ### Security Issues in Dockerfiles
 dockerfiles are essentially configuration files.
 Containers are versatile.
 We can shoot ourselves in the foot (lookout C++! a new contender is here).
-Our hotspot rules can look for things like
+Our hot spot rules can look for things like
 [is it running as root?][docker-root-registry] or [source is not pinned][docker-src-not-pinned].